-You’ve mentioned purple team assessments, what are they and how do they work?
+You’ve mentioned purple team assessments.
+What are they, and how do they work?

-Once teams are prepared, they will coordinate a time to begin the assessment.
-As the evaluation commences, the red team will inform the blue team of the attacker IP addresses, delivery methods, user interactions, privilege gained, and the tools or exploits used.
-As the red team launches these attacks, they will also track the time that attacks are launched, and whether the attack was successful or not.
-The blue team will use this information to help identify and respond to the attacks, while tracking any actions taken in the case that assets are compromised due to a failed attempt to stop the attack.
+Once teams are ready, they will coordinate a time to begin the assessment.
+As the evaluation commences, the red team will inform the blue team of the attacker’s IP addresses, delivery methods, user interactions, privilege gained, and the tools or exploits used.
+As the red team launches these attacks, they will also track the time that attacks launch and whether the attack was successful or not.
+The blue team will use this information to help identify and respond to the attacks while tracking any actions if assets are compromised due to failed attempts to stop the attack.